NCAR/mom6_bathy/.docstr/widgets.rst

 1. The grid underlying the topo
 2. The original blank topo
-3. A temporary command history (session-only)
-4. A permanent command history (saved on disk; synced only when saving)
+3. A permanent command history

 .. figure:: images/TopoLibrarySample.png
    :align: center